 If so, dialecticians have no valid reason to complain about the allegation that their "Totality" might contain some or all of the odd things listed above -- the (possible) existence of which is predicated on their cavalier rejection of the protocols of FL and ordinary language.

-The dilemma now facing DM-theorists is quite stark: either (1) They continue to disdain FL -- the repudiation of which helped create this problem --, thus admitting the possible existence of all manner of contradictory objects, events and processes --; or (2) They reject their existence (and hence abandon the idea that contradictions exist everywhere in nature), because of rules codified in FL, and expressed discursively in ordinary language.
+The dilemma now facing DM-theorists is quite stark: either (1) They continue to disdain FL -- the repudiation, or criticism, of which helped create this problem --, thus admitting the possible existence of all manner of contradictory objects, events and processes --; or (2) They reject their existence (and hence abandon the idea that contradictions exist everywhere in nature), because of rules codified in FL and expressed discursively in ordinary language.

-What seems certain, however, is that the unwise rejection of core FL-principles has left the DM-"Totality" wide open to infestation by countless weird and wonderful 'entities', the elimination of which requires rapid inoculation with a belated dose of those very same FL-protocols, alongside the adoption of a believable and/or workable theory of knowledge.
+What seems clear, however, is that the unwise rejection of core FL-principles has left the DM-"Totality" wide open to infestation by countless weird and wonderful 'entities', the elimination of which requires rapid inoculation with a belated dose of those very same FL-protocols, alongside the adoption of a believable or workable theory of knowledge.